rssalessio/OSRL-SC/README.md

 Once the paper has been accepted, all the code will be published on GitHub with [MIT](https://choosealicense.com/licenses/mit/) license.

 ## References
-[**1**] Garivier, Aur�lien, and Olivier Capp�.
+[**1**] Garivier, Aurélien, and Olivier Cappé.
 "The KL-UCB algorithm for bounded stochastic bandits and beyond." _Proceedings of the 24th annual conference on learning theory_.
 2011.
-[**2**] Garivier, Aur�lien, and Emilie Kaufmann.
+[**2**] Garivier, Aurélien, and Emilie Kaufmann.
 "Optimal best arm identification with fixed confidence." _Conference on Learning Theory_.
 2016.